zingarelli/interactive-world-map/README.md

 Population data is linked to each country and is displayed when hovering over a country.
 Numbers follow the American convention, using a comma as a thousands separator.

 This project was updated to also display the cities of the world whose populations is more than 50k.
-Cities are represented on the map as tiny blue dots.
+Cities are represented on the map as tiny blue circles.
+These circles have some opacity and get bigger in proportion to the size of the population, representing a visual cue for population density.
 Data is based on [this gist](https://gist.github.com/curran/13d30e855d48cdd6f22acdf0afe27286), which was compiled in October 2019.

 ![GIF showing the map and the rendering of country name and population when hovering over a country](https://github.com/zingarelli/svg_smiley_face/assets/19349339/c0278e4f-b550-4015-9a6f-53ed648af7b9)